Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 The network can theoretically route payments across multiple interconnected channels using **HTLCs** (Hash Time Locked Contracts) and **onion routing** for privacy, while **watchtowers** monitor for cheating attempts.
 However, Lightning faces significant **liquidity constraints** that limit its practical utility.
 Users need **outbound liquidity** to send payments and **inbound liquidity** to receive them.
 When channels lack sufficient liquidity, it results in **payment failures** or forces users to split larger payments across multiple routes.

-Think of Lightning as a canal system with locks; you can only send if there's enough water on your side (outbound capacity) and only receive if the other side has room (inbound capacity). **Channel rebalancing** helps redistribute liquidity but incurs fees and takes time.
+Think of Lightning as a canal system with locks; users can only send if there's enough water on their side (outbound capacity) and only receive if the other side has room (inbound capacity). **Channel rebalancing** helps redistribute liquidity but incurs fees and takes time.
 Multi hop routes only work when each channel along the path has liquidity flowing the right direction.

 This approach addresses Bitcoin's base layer limitations for small payments.
 Bitcoin is optimized for **high assurance settlement**, making "coffee payments" economically inefficient due to high fees and block space constraints.
 Lightning attempts to shift low value, high frequency activity off chain while preserving the option to settle back to Layer 1 when needed.